Hampus Östh Gustafsson

 Visiting doctoral student, Faculty of English, University of Oxford, 2017.

 MA, History of Science and Ideas, Uppsala University, 2014.

 Erasmus student, History, University of Manchester, 2011.

-My research interests are focused on the history of universities, the social value of the human sciences and modern politics of knowledge.
+My research interests are focused on the history of universities, the societal value of the human sciences, and the modern politics of knowledge.

 In my doctoral thesis, I examined how the humanities were legitimised in Swedish society during the 20th century, thus attempting to historicise the recurring notion of the so-called 'crisis in the humanities'.
 The thesis also sheds new light on the shifting relationship between the humanities and democracy, thereby bringing further nuances to the ongoing debates on the state and legitimacy of the humanities.
 Comparative studies on the history of humanities have emerged as an ambitious field of research in recent years.
 By avoiding a limited focus on individual humanistic disciplines, my thesis deepens our understanding of the role assigned to knowledge in modern politics.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.